 This one is still on our to-do list.
 From our house, we often see the paragliders in the distance as they climb on the thermals and air currents in the mountains.
 Hopefully, we will have some time during 2023 to experience the thrill and see our region from a birds eye view.

 Hire a bike and take on one of the climbs of the Tour de France

-The Pyrenees mountains were the first to feature in the Tour de France in 1910.
+The Pyrenees Mountains were the first to feature in the Tour de France in 1910.
 Back then the roads were made of dirt and the bike wheels were constructed from wood and only had two gears.
 Can you imagine the effort required to get to the top?
 If you are a keen cyclist then hiring a bike and riding a Tour de France climb in the Pyrenees is an experience not to miss.
-From June through to the end of September the region turns into a cycling mecca and many people take to two wheels to test themselves against the mountain roads.
+From June through to the end of September, the region turns into a cycling mecca and many people take to two wheels to test themselves against the mountain roads.

 Thankfully bike technology has come a long way since 1910 and you can readily hire lightweight carbon fibre road bikes which will make the challenge more achievable.
 If you want to experience the mountains but aren’t sure you have the fitness then you can even consider hiring an e-bike for that little bit of extra assistance.
 Indeed one of the hardest decisions to make will be which climb to take on.
-For some help in choosing you can check our list of rides to cycle in the Pyrenees.
+For some help in choosing you can check our list of rides to ride in the Pyrenees.

 Explore the medieval Cathar castles